-Along with Karl James he is the co-director of the award winning plays An Oak Tree, ENGLAND and The Author by Tim Crouch.
-Most recently, this collaboration produced a commission for The Almeida Theatre, what happens to the hope at the end of the evening.
-More information about these plays, as well as information about booking performances of what happens to the hope... can be found by visiting the website of Tim Crouch Theatre here.
+Along with Karl James, Andy is also the co-director of the award winning plays An Oak Tree, ENGLAND and The Author by Tim Crouch.
+Most recently, this collaboration has produced what happens to the hope at the end of the evening (2013), a commission for The Almeida Theatre, as well as the world premiere of Tim's latest play Adler & Gibb at The Royal Court in 2014.
+More information about these plays, as well as information about booking performances of what happens to the hope at the end of the evening can be found by visiting the website of Tim Crouch Theatre here.

-Andy is currently an AHRC scholar undertaking a practice-as-research PhD at Lancaster University, where he also teaches applied theatre practice, performance composition, and contemporary european theatre.
+In 2014 Andy completed an AHRC funded practice-as-research PhD at Lancaster University, where he has also taught courses in theatre practice, performance composition, and contemporary european theatre.

 all that is solid melts into air is a work for theatre spaces about how we change the world.
 Commissioned by and co-produced with BIT Teatergarasjen, Bergen and Black Box Teater, Oslo, the work was performed for the first time in Bergen on the 5th of February 2011, and has since been performed in Oslo, Stamsund, Manchester, Dublin, Leeds and Newcastle.
 A short video excerpt of the work can be found here.

-If you have any questions please do not hesitate to get in touch with me.
+If you have any questions please do not hesitate to contact Andy Smith in the following ways:

 By phone: +44 (0)7941053719